Acupuncture For Smoking Cessation

 Epinephrine increases blood pressure, respiration, and accelerates the heart rate.
 Nicotine increases dopamine which stimulates the pleasure areas of the brain.
 Long term changes of the brain result in addiction.
-When addicted smokers try to quit, they experience symptoms such as irritability, increased appetite, sleep disturbance, and tobacco cravings.
+When addicted smokers try to quit, they experience symptoms such as:

-Smoking can cause bronchitis, emphysema, and increases the risk of heart disease.
+Smoking can cause health conditions such as bronchitis, emphysema, and it increases the risk of heart disease.
 Although nicotine is addictive, it does not cause cancer.
 Tobacco smoke is a mixture of carbon monoxide, tar, formaldehyde, and ammonia, which are known carcinogens.
 Carbon monoxide increases the chance of cardiovascular disease and tar increases the risk of lung cancer.

 Cigarette smoking is responsible for a majority of lung cancer cases.
 E-cigarettes are battery operated and produce flavored nicotine vapor the appears like smoke.
 E-cigarettes do not contain the tar responsible for most lung cancer.
 They do contain some carcinogens such as formaldehyde.

 E-cigarettes are not FDA regulated.
 There is no current way to approve their safety.
 The long-term health consequences of e-cigarettes are unknown.
 Because they deliver nicotine without the use of tobacco, they are thought to be a safe alternative to traditional cigarettes and a possible alternative for smokers who are trying to quit.
 However, e-cigarettes may serve as an introduction to nicotine that can later lead to regular use of tobacco products.